djangofullstack/streamsmart/README.md

 <h1>StreamSmart PodCast AI Key Features include</h1>
 This project is a fullstack Software-as-a-Service app with AI-powered features like text-to-multiple-voices functionality and AI-generated images with Next.js for the frontend.
  Key features include in this project are:
-•	AI-Powered Voice Generation: Create natural-sounding podcast episodes using a variety of AI-generated voices or clone your own voice for consistency.
+•	AI-Powered Voice Generation: Create natural-sounding podcast episodes using a variety of AI-generated voices or clone your own voice for consistency.<br/>
-•	Automated Scripting: Generate engaging podcast scripts based on your topics and outlines, ensuring rich and informative content.
+•	Automated Scripting: Generate engaging podcast scripts based on your topics and outlines, ensuring rich and informative content.<br/>
-•	Image Generation: create relevant images and visuals to complement your podcast episodes.
+•	Image Generation: create relevant images and visuals to complement your podcast episodes.<br/>
-•	Content Structuring: Automatically split long-form content into multiple episodes while maintaining context and flow.
+•	Content Structuring: Automatically split long-form content into multiple episodes while maintaining context and flow.<br/>
-•	Editing Tools: Access automated editing features to enhance your podcast's audio quality and flow.
+•	Editing Tools: Access automated editing features to enhance your podcast's audio quality and flow.<br/>
-•	Collaboration: Invite colleagues or clients to collaborate on podcast projects, providing real-time feedback and approvals within the platform.
+•	Collaboration: Invite colleagues or clients to collaborate on podcast projects, providing real-time feedback and approvals within the platform.<br/>

 <h1></h1>